The Myth of “Kinds”: Why This Religious Idea Exists, Why It Fails, and Why It Matters

 The Moving Boundary Problem

-When genetics reveals deep common ancestry, it becomes “variation within a kind”.
+• When genetics reveals deep common ancestry, it becomes “variation within a kind”.

 Evolution Does Not Predict Sudden Category Jumps

-Evolution does not predict abrupt transformations or sharp categorical breaks.
-It predicts gradual change, population divergence, and lineage splitting over long timescales.
+The demand to “show a new kind” rests on a basic misunderstanding of what evolutionary theory actually claims.
+Evolution does not predict abrupt transformations or sharp categorical breaks between one form and another.
+It predicts gradual change, population divergence, and lineage splitting spread across very long timescales.

 Common Objection 2: “We Never See One Kind Turn Into Another”

-No serious biologist expects to observe millions of years of change within a human lifetime.
-For the same reason, geologists do not deny plate tectonics because continents do not visibly move on a daily basis.
+This objection demands precisely what the theory does not claim.
+No serious biologist expects to observe millions of years of change compressed into a single human lifetime.
+For the very same reason, geologists do not abandon plate tectonics merely because continents fail to visibly drift across the floor each morning.

-• nested genetic hierarchies
+• Nested genetic hierarchies linking living things

-Rejecting evolution because deep time cannot be watched in real time is a category error.
+These observations align precisely with what evolutionary theory predicts (Futuyma, Evolution).
+Rejecting evolution because deep time cannot be watched unfolding in real time is a straightforward category error, and an avoidable one.

-Speciation Is Observed
+Speciation Is Directly Observed

-Ring species, polyploid speciation in plants, and laboratory-observed reproductive isolation provide direct evidence that populations can diverge into reproductively isolated lineages (Coyne and Orr, Speciation).
+Speciation has been documented again and again, particularly in plants, insects, and microorganisms where generations turn over quickly.
+Ring species, polyploid speciation in plants, and laboratory-observed reproductive isolation all provide direct evidence that populations can and do diverge into reproductively isolated lineages (Coyne and Orr, Speciation).

-When this evidence is dismissed as “still the same kind”, the mechanism is conceded while the implication is denied.
+When this evidence is dismissed as “still the same kind”, something telling has happened: the mechanism has been quietly conceded while the implication is loudly denied.
+Only time separates small divergence from large divergence, and the fossil record supplies exactly that time in abundance.

 Fossils and Transitional Forms

-The fossil record contains well-documented transitional sequences: fish to tetrapods, reptiles to mammals, terrestrial mammals to whales, theropod dinosaurs to birds.
+The claim that there are no transitional fossils is not merely weak; it is demonstrably false in every detail.
+The fossil record contains well-documented transitional sequences linking fish to tetrapods, reptiles to mammals, terrestrial mammals to whales, and theropod dinosaurs to birds.

-As palaeontologist Donald Prothero notes, every fossil is transitional between what preceded it and what followed (Evolution: What the Fossils Say and Why It Matters).
+As the palaeontologist Donald Prothero notes, every fossil is in a real sense transitional between what preceded it and what followed it (Evolution: What the Fossils Say and Why It Matters).
+The objection survives only by quietly redefining “transitional” to mean something evolution never predicted in the first place, which is no argument at all.

 Genetics and Nested Hierarchies

-DNA comparisons reveal nested hierarchies of similarity.
-Humans share more genetic material with chimpanzees than with gorillas, more with gorillas than with monkeys, and so on.
+Genetics presents perhaps the most decisive challenge of all to the idea of fixed kinds.
+DNA comparisons reveal nested hierarchies of similarity that fall into a clear and predictable pattern.
+Humans share more genetic material with chimpanzees than with gorillas, more with gorillas than with monkeys, and so on outward through the tree of life.

 Common Objection 3: “No New Genetic Information Is Added”